 ETP-TIMES model for the energy conversion sector

 The global ETP-TIMES model is a bottom-up, technology-rich model that covers 28 regions and depicts a technologically detailed supply side of the energy system.
 It models from primary energy supply and conversion to final energy demand up to 2075.
-The model is based on the TIMES (The Integrated MARKAL EFOM System) model generator, which has been developed by the Energy Technology Systems Analysis programme (ETSAP) implementing agreement of the International Energy Agency (IEA) and allows an economic representation of local, national and multi-regional energy systems on a technology-rich basis (Loulou et al., 2005).
+The model is based on the TIMES (The Integrated MARKAL EFOM System) model generator, which was developed by the Energy Technology Systems Analysis programme (ETSAP) implementing agreement of the International Energy Agency (IEA) and allows an economic representation of local, national and multi-regional energy systems on a technology-rich basis (Loulou et al., 2005).

 Figure A.2 Structure of the ETP-TIMES model for the conversion sector